laminas/tutorials/doc/book/pagination.md

 ## Preparation

-As before, we are going to use Sqlite, via PHP's PDO driver.
-Create a text file data/album-fixtures.sql with the following contents:
+As before, we are going to use sqlite, via PHP's PDO driver.
+Create a text file `data/album-fixtures.sql` with the following contents:

 ```sql
 INSERT INTO "album" ("artist", "title")